paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-071-computation-of-retired-pay.md

 **(g) Status of Payments.—** Payments under this section are not retired pay.

-**(h) Source of Payments.—** Payments under this section for a member of the Army, Navy, Air Force, or Marine Corps shall be paid from the Department of Defense Military Retirement Fund.
+**(h) Source of Payments.—** Payments under this section for a member of the Army, Navy, Air Force, Marine Corps, or Space Force shall be paid from the Department of Defense Military Retirement Fund.
 Payments under this section for any other member for any fiscal year shall be paid out of funds appropriated for pay and allowances payable by the Secretary concerned for that fiscal year.

 **(i) Other Definitions.—** In this section: